justinas/nma-rust-2019/setup_linux.md

 ## Install Rust

 1. Visit [Rustup home page](https://rustup.rs/).
 Run the recommended command in terminal.
+2. Log out and log in again.
-2. Re-open terminal and try it out:
+3. Open terminal and try it out:

 ```
 cargo new sandbox # make a new Cargo project named "sandbox"